jedisct1/hashseq/README.md

 # hashseq

-A simple proof of work, mainly designed to mitigate DDoS attacks
+A simple proof of work, mainly designed to mitigate DDoS attacks.